 If there are too many records to create, you can batch load records into the record index.
 Do the following:

 - 1. Navigate to the Record Index tab. - 2.
 Click + Add new record $\rightarrow$ Try batch record upload. - 3.
-Select files or folder to drop and drag to upload.
+Select files or folder to drag and drop to upload.